kshitijd20/RSA-CVPR19-release/README.md

 #### Step3 RSA analysis (generate figures from the paper)

 1. Change current directory to RSA_analysis
-2. run demo.m after modifying the rdm_dir, rsa_dir, and save_dir paths to corresponding paths in the demo to generate results for Figure 4 and 5 from the paper
+2. run demo.m after modifying the rdm_dir, rsa_dir, and save_dir paths to corresponding paths in the demo.m to generate results for Figure 4 and 5 from the paper

 The code to generate results for small models and pascal VOC will be released soon.
 For early access or any other queries please contact kshitijdwivedi93@gmail.com